 3) Editors Richard Reeves (a biographer of Mill) and Jon Haidt (a social psychologist) have written a brief introduction to link Mill and his time to the issues of our time, and

 4) Artist Dave Cicirelli has created 16 gorgeous original illustrations that amplify the power of Mill’s metaphors and arguments.

 All Minus One is ideal for use in college courses, advanced high school classes, or in any organization in which people would benefit from productive disagreement.
 We offer free and paid versions of the book below.

-All Minus One is available in three formats:
+All Minus One is available in four formats:

 1) A free downloadable PDF (single pages, portrait orientation).
 The 48-page file is formatted to print on 8.5 x 11 paper, and is also suitable for viewing on an iPad or computer.
 We also offer a version of the PDF that exactly mirrors the printed book, with double pages, to see Cicirelli’s illustrations as they were designed to be viewed, in two-page spreads.
 This version is only appropriate for full-size computer screens.

 2) Amazon Kindle ($2.99).
 This format can be viewed on all devices.

 3) Limited Print Edition ($19.99).
 This special version of All Minus One is printed on high-quality paper with vivid images, sharp text and an enhanced presentation.

 Richard V. Reeves is a Senior Fellow at the Brookings Institution, where he co-directs the Center on Children and Families.
 His research focuses on social mobility, inequality, and family change.
 Richard also teaches at the McCourt School of Public Policy at Georgetown University.
 Richard is the author of Dream Hoarders (2017), and John Stuart Mill: Victorian Firebrand (2007).